GiuliaLorenzana/GiuliaLorenzana.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD student in Theoretical Physics between [Laboratoire de Physique de l'École Normale Supérieure](https://www.lpens.ens.psl.eu/) and [Matière et Systèmes Complexes lab](https://fr.u-paris.fr/laboratoires/matiere-et-systemes-complexes), under the supervision of Giulio Biroli and Ada Altieri.
+I am a PhD student in Theoretical Physics between [Laboratoire de Physique de l'École Normale Supérieure](https://www.lpens.ens.psl.eu/) and the [Theory of Complex Systems](https://sites.google.com/view/theory-of-complex-systems/welcome) group in [Laboratoire de Matière et Systèmes Complexes](https://fr.u-paris.fr/laboratoires/matiere-et-systemes-complexes) ([Université Paris Cité](https://u-paris.fr/en/)), under the supervision of Giulio Biroli and Ada Altieri.
 My main interest is the Statistical Physics of Disordered Systems and its applications to Theoretical Ecology, with a focus on out-of-equilibrium dynamics.